Quick Legal Facts

 The instrument recovered by the police is a ‘Sea Hunter’ model diver’s knife, which is standard equipment for many divers engaged in deep-sea diving.
 It consists of a hard rubber handle with a blade measuring slightly less than 6 1/2 inches in length, one edge being serrated for most of its length and then curving convexly to the point.
 Since there is no indication from the statute itself or its legislative history that the Legislature intended to enlarge the definition of ‘dagger’ beyond its usual and ordinary meaning, we find that the trial judge erred in concluding that the knife in question was a ‘dagger’ within the meaning of the statute.

-The Hawaii Supreme Court commendably recognized that a knife designed for underwater pursuits was not a weapon to be used for stabbing, notwithstanding blade shape.
+The Hawaii Supreme Court commendably recognized that a knife designed for underwater pursuits was not a weapon to be used for stabbing, notwithstanding the blade shape.

 Law Enforcement/Military